DenAU79/Rentalcover_DZ/README.md

 ## ⚙️ Requirements

+Assuming that section "I live in" set to "Australia".
-Data of the vehicle types in vehicleType.json
+Data of the vehicle types stores in vehicleType.json

 ## 🎮 Usage